 Transparency Clear, documented valuation process Builds trust between parties

-Common Challenges in Linking Buyout Price to Market Value
+What Challenges Arise When Linking Buyout Price to Market Value?

-While appraised values provide a structured and impartial basis for buyout pricing, aligning these valuations precisely with actual market conditions presents notable difficulties.
-Several challenges contribute to valuation discrepancies between appraised values and market prices:
+Even though appraised values provide a structured and impartial basis for buyout pricing, aligning them precisely with actual market conditions presents real difficulties.
+Several factors contribute to discrepancies between appraised values and market prices:

 1. Market Volatility: Rapid changes in market demand can render appraisals outdated quickly, causing discrepancies between appraised and actual fair market values.